Marketing Tips: Your Virtual Team and Your Target Audience

 Good ol’ stalking

-Let’s call it research!
-Doesn’t everyone?
-Market research and audience research is essential in social media marketing.
-Historically, there was an unspoken but much prevalent stalking that went on in people’s trash in previous decades, just so advertisers can get insight about them and their lives.
+Historically, there was an unspoken but much prevalent stalking that went on in people’s trash in previous decades, just so advertisers can get insights about them and their lives.
 Now, in this day and age, it’s easier (and more dignified and hygienic) to get clues on what would make your audience listen to you.

 - What are their jobs, and consequently, their average incomes?